-Recommended Preparation: "C" grade or higher or "Pass" in CS 119 and MATH 103 or 110 or equivalent 3 hours lecture, 3 hours laboratory
+Recommended Preparation: "C" grade or higher or "Pass" in CS 119 and MATH 103 or 110 or equivalent

 Introduction to computer programming using Visual Basic with an emphasis on practical applications of programming for today's technology.
 Students with no previous programming experience in Visual Basic will learn how to: plan and create well-structured programs; write programs using sequence, selection and repetition structures; and create and manipulate sequential access files, structs, classes, pointers and arrays.
 Laboratory instruction includes program development and execution.